apollo

 FAQs

-Zostum O 100 mg Dry Suspension can cause diarrhea in children.
+Zostum O 100 mg Dry Suspension can cause diarrhea, which may be a sign of a new infection.
 Zostum O 100 mg Dry Suspension is an antibiotic that kills toxic bacteria, but it can also affect the useful bacteria in your intestine or stomach and lead to diarrhea.
-If your child has diarrhea that is watery or bloody, call your doctor.
-Do not use anti-diarrhea medicine unless your paediatrician tells you to.
+If you have diarrhea that is watery or bloody, call your doctor.
+Do not use anti-diarrhea medicine unless your doctor tells you to.

 Drug-Drug Interactions Checker List